November 11, 2010

 Halfway into the hike, the PCT can be seen cutting from left to right across Combs Mountain

-Starting off at 4:15pm, we were worried that it was going to be dark soon and that we would have a hard time finding the use trail that leaves the PCT and heads up to the summit of Combs.
-We booked it as fast as we could, heading north on the PCT and taking less than 30 minutes to reach the east slope of the mountain.
-I expected to see a cairn marking the turnoff for Combs but I began to worry that we had missed it once we seemed to be heading north of the summit.
-I had a hard time not leaving the PCT early and finding our own way, but patience paid off and we eventually found the use trail.
-The path was pretty easy to follow, and we watched the sun set as we scrambled the final 500 feet to the summit.
+Starting off at 4:15pm, we were slightly concerned that it would be dark soon and we’d have a hard time finding the use trail that leaves the PCT for the summit of Combs.
+We booked it as fast as we could, heading north on the PCT, taking less than 30 minutes to reach the east slope of the mountain.
+I expected to see a cairn marking the turnoff for Combs and was wondering if we’d missed it once we started passing north of the summit.
+Eventually we did find the use trial and watched the sun set as we scrambled the final 500 feet to the summit.

 Combs2